Liwa FC: History

-Liwa FC was founded in 2020 and started their first season in that same year in the UAE Second Division.
+Liwa FC was founded in 2020 by Ibrahim Selim and started their first season in that same year in the UAE Second Division.
 They would also start a youth program in 2021 to develop the club further.
 Former Egyptian goalkeeper Essam El Hadary announced his administration towards the club with the goal to provide it with players and technical staff.